q2ebanking/pytest-factory/README.md

 # pytest-factory
-pytest-factory creates request-level unit tests and fixtures for server request handlers (currently supports just tornado and http). fixture factories are implemented as decorators that can be applied to pytest classes and functions allowing fixture-reuse and programmability. fixture factories
+pytest-factory fixture factories create request-level unit tests and fixtures for server request handlers without the need for any server to be listening (yours or anyone else's). currently supports just tornado and http.

+fixture factories are implemented as decorators that can be applied to pytest classes and functions allowing fixture-reuse and programmability. fixture factories